asanaullah/ai-inference-uat/README.md

         value: '{{ services["vllm-server"].url }}'
 ```

 The generator creates a Kubernetes Service alongside the pod.
-Downstream steps reference it via `{{ services["vllm-server"].url }}`, which resolves to `http://svc-<test_id>-<test>-<node>-vllm-server:8000`.
-Service names are prefixed with `svc-` for DNS-1035 compliance.
+Downstream steps reference it via `{{ services["vllm-server"].url }}`, which resolves to `http://<service_name>:8000`.
+The service's `metadata.name` is generated by `build_resource_name()` with the `svc` type code — a fixed-width, DNS-1035-valid name like `ua-002-svc-vllm-server------wrk-4--------------------t` (see [ARCHITECTURE.md](ARCHITECTURE.md#generation) for the naming scheme).
 By default, services are headless (`clusterIP: None`) — traffic routes directly to the pod IP without kube-proxy load balancing.
 Set `headless: false` to create a standard ClusterIP service instead.

 ### Spec Override